natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Orion.md

 <!-- ''In the description, the first part should be about the history of and the creation and combat usage of the aircraft, as well as its key features.
 In the second part, tell the reader about the aircraft in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
 The '''{{Specs|name}}''' is a Russian strike UCAV.
 It was introduced in [[Update "Drone Age"]].

-At its introduction, the Orion UCAV is the only drone with multiple types of loadouts to choose from when spawning.
+As of the introduction of Strike UCAVs to the game, the Orion UCAV is the only drone with multiple types of loadouts to choose from when spawning.

 == General info ==
 === Flight performance ===